Max Bemis: Other work

 Bemis and Say Anything were also featured on the Punk Goes Crunk album with their cover of Ol' Dirty Bastard's "Got Your Money".

 Bemis announced in late September 2010 that he had written and recorded a 10-song album of acoustic songs that he called Max Bemis and the Painful Splits.
 Bemis stressed that this release was not an official solo record, but a collection of songs he had written that he was proud of and wanted to share with Say Anything fans.
 The disc could only be found and purchased by going to one of the show dates of Say Anything's tour with Saves The Day and Motion City Soundtrack October through November 2010.

-On his Twitter in mid-November 2010, Bemis announced, "There WILL be a second Max Bemis and the Painful Splits record sold next year at a very special SA event that I can't reveal yet.... ", confirming that there will be a second Painful Splits record.
-It was later revealed that this event was to be a Max Bemis' solo tour.
-This tour is set to happen in February 2011.
-Max is set to tour ten different venues, beginning on the 11th and finishing on the 26th.
-Subsequently, Bemis has released several records under the moniker, usually coinciding with a specific tour.
+On his Twitter in mid-November 2010, Bemis announced, "There WILL be a second Max Bemis and the Painful Splits record sold next year at a very special SA event that I can't reveal yet", confirming that there will be a second Painful Splits record.
+It was later revealed that this event was to be a Max Bemis solo tour in February 2011 across ten different venues, beginning on the 11th and finishing on the 26th.
+Subsequently, Bemis released several records under the moniker, usually coinciding with a specific tour.

 Bemis created an imprint label named Rory Records in 2012.
 The releases of his label are distributed by Equal Vision Records.
-TALLHART is the first signed artist of the label.
+TALLHART was the first signed artist of the label.

 In May 2015, Bemis appeared as a guest vocalist on the track "Friends" for I the Mighty's album Connector.

-He has sung and played instruments on several albums released by his wife's band Eisley.
+He has sung and played instruments on several albums released by his ex-wife's band Eisley.